tc39/proposal-decorators/README.md

 ### How does this proposal compare to other versions of decorators?

-#### Syntax changes

-On the side of using decorators, this proposal makes a couple changes compared to previous decorators proposals:
-- Forms like `@foo.bar` or `@(foo)` are no longer permitted, as decorators are not JavaScript expressions.
-- Decorators come after `export` and `default`, not before.

-Unfortunately, a codemod will be needed to make these changes, but no "legacy" code can be misinterpreted due to these syntax changes.

-Note that this version uses runtime function values as decorators, so `@` is not part of the name, unlike the "static decorators" proposal.

 #### Comparison with Babel "legacy" decorators

 Babel legacy-mode decorators are based on the state of the JavaScript decorators proposal as of 2014.
 In addition to the syntax changes listed above, the calling convention of Babel legacy decorators differs from this proposal: